Lateral Look: Sterne, Kessler, Goldstein & Fox

 Why did you join your firm?
 Associates say…

 “It was less hierarchical than other firms.
 The firm encourages people to speak up during meetings and participate.
-Younger attorneys get more opportunities to take depositions and speak at hearings.”
+Younger attorneys get more opportunities to take depositions and speak at hearings.”“I was initially attracted to the diversity of IP work available at the firm.
+I wanted to, and have, work in PTAB litigation and district court cases.
+After interviewing with the firm, I realized that they have a unique group of people who really enjoy technology and like to learn and solve problems.”

 Biotechnology & chemical (patent preparation & prosecution) careers

 The view from the firm: Our Biotechnology & Chemistry practice group works on the cutting edge of innovation in the life sciences, industrial biotechnology, specialty chemicals, and materials science.
 Our team represents award-winning technologies such as Bristol Myers Squibb’s Opdivo (the first immunotherapy approved for cancer treatment), AbbVie’s Humira, the University of California’s CRISPR gene-editing technology, and many other game-changing technologies.
-We also represent some of the largest generic drug companies in the world, helping them navigate a pathway to offering lower-cost, lifesaving drugs in the US market.
-We are an early leader in bringing biosimilar technologies to market in the US.
 Most importantly, we have the best team in biotechology and chemical IP – a team deep with scientific training (>40 Ph.D.s and many more advanced technical degrees) and legal acumen.

 Electronics (patent preparation & prosecution) careers